code-poel/cloudflare-sse-datastar/README.md

 A Cloudflare Worker implementation of Server-Sent Events (SSE).
 This project implements Datastar's SSE protocol, includes Mustache for simple templating and uses a minimalist Cloudflare router library.
 The purpose of this project is to test the viability of using Cloudflare workers to drive a Datastar website.
 This is bare-bones.
 Future updates will focus on:

-- Driving live Supabase database updates out through Server Side Events via a long-running connection
+- Streaming live Supabase database updates through SSE out to a frontend via a long-running connection
 - Integration with Cloudflare Pub/Sub or NATS
 - Some Ai experimentation (why not, it's all the rage)